- Applicants should hold an honours degree at 2.2 classification or above.

 I am a qualified nurse in my home country.
 Can I apply for this programme?

-You could apply if you were considering changing your field of registration, we could potentially consider this, but we have a limited number of places.
-This is not a post-registration Masters degree and you could make contact with the Nursing and Midwifery Council should you wish to register as a nurse to work in the UK.
+You could apply if you were considering changing your field of registration.
+However, this is not a post-registration Masters degree and you could make contact with the Nursing and Midwifery Council should you wish to register as a nurse to work in the UK.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the admissions team on 01522 886097, or email email@example.com.